istio/istio.io/_docs/concepts/policy-and-control/mixer-aspect-config.md

 ---
-title: Configuring Mixer
+title: Mixer Aspect Configuration
-overview: Shows how to configure Mixer.
+overview: Explains how to configure a Mixer Aspect and its dependencies.

 order: 38